masterzion/vagrant-foreman/README.md

 This will spawn a Ubuntu-Virtual-Machine and will install all needed tools & dependencies for Foreman.

 The information regarding the instalation will be present in the "message of the day" showed after the login

+PS: tested with Vagrant 2.0 and virtualbox 5.1.28